PaulGamerBoy101/Cyber-Clicker-IGM/README.md

-# Cyber-Clicker-IGM
+# Cyber-Clicker-WEB
-The Official Repository for the IGM Version of Cyber Clicker
+The Official Repository for the Web Version of Cyber Clicker